didiersmith/steve/chapters/the-manufacturing-singularity.md

 ## 0. The Manufacturing Singularity

+The next day was even more ambitious.
+The ape had fully automated manufacturing - now, time to make it nanoscale.

-"Make smaller robots," Murdoch said into the ape's head.
+"Make smaller robots," Murdoch said into his microphone.
 "Use the robot to make smaller robots."

-He listened as Vincent's internal monologue took over and ran with the seeded thought.
+Vincent's internal monologue played out over his speakers and ran with the seeded thought.

-"Smaller robots," he thought.
+"I should make smaller robots," Vincent thought.
 "Then I can use those robots to make even smaller robots.
 How small can I go?"

 "Really small," Murdoch suggested.